September 20, 2019

 Program Admissions

-The Next Application Deadline is December 1st, 2025 for a start date in August 2026.
+The next application deadline is December 1st, 2026 for a start date in August 2027.

 The UCF Psychology Department coordinates the admission process with the UCF Graduate Studies office.
-In order to enroll in graduate classes, students must have obtained a baccalaureate or higher degree in Psychology, prior to the start of the term for which the student is admitted, from a regionally accredited institution or from a recognized foreign institution.
-Students without a baccalaureate or higher degree from an accredited institution (or equivalent) are not admitted to graduate degree programs, graduate certificate programs, or graduate nondegree status.
-If the baccalaureate degree does not include a major in Psychology, students must have completed at least 18 credit hours of Psychology courses at the undergraduate level or above.
+In order to enroll in graduate classes, students must have obtained a baccalaureate or higher degree, prior to the start of the term for which the student is admitted, from a regionally accredited institution or from a recognized foreign institution.
+Students without a baccalaureate or higher degree from an accredited institution (or equivalent) are not admitted to graduate degree programs, graduate certificate programs, or graduate nondegree status at UCF.
+If the baccalaureate (or higher) degree does not include a major/focus in Psychology, students must have completed at least 18 credit hours of Psychology courses at the undergraduate level or above.
 These courses must include Intro/General Psychology, Research Methods/Statistics, Abnormal Psychology/Psychopathology, and Personality Theory/Psychology.
 The following courses are strongly encouraged: Social Psychology, Cognitive Psychology, Biological/Physiological Psychology, and Developmental Psychology.

 Note for all applicants: Our program requires that History and Systems of Psychology is completed at the undergraduate level with a grade of at least a “B.” This can either be completed prior to starting our program or as an undergraduate course during our program.